mattijsk14/BinPicking/README.md

 **Installation Manual:**

-How to install all of the repositories for running this project can be seen [here](https://github.com/mattijsk14/BinPicking/tree/main/Installation).
+How to install ROS 2 and all of the repositories for running this project can be seen [here](https://github.com/mattijsk14/BinPicking/tree/main/Installation).